ronquistlab/finbio-ebv/README.md

 2) Create an directory with two subfolders
    -'results'
    -'logfiles'
-The model fitting code will store all results in the 'results' subfolder, and all output from dardel in the logfiles subfolder.
+The model fitting code will store all results in the 'results' subfolder, and all output from dardel in the logfiles subfolder, my directory is /cfs/klemming/home/r/rgdsell/Private/FinBio

-My directory is /cfs/klemming/home/r/rgdsell/Private/FinBio, and I sftp the required data, model and .sh files into this folder and everything should run from there.
+3) Three files are required to run a model -
+   a) full_M.rds - the data file containing all EBV and environmental data.
+Each list component is an EBV (in column 2), and a series of environmental features.
+   b) The model file for a specific EBV * country combination, E.g. fit_model_madagascar_FD.R , is a model to run out CV exercise for functional dispersion (FD) metrics in madagascar.
+   c) The batch file for a specific EBV * country combination - submit_model_madagascar_FD.sh.